-In 1989, 61 or 35.9 percent of children in the Town of Plainfield lived in poverty, compared to 15 or 51.7 percent of the elderly.
-By 1999, the share of children living in poverty in the Town of Plainfield had decreased to 32 or 19.5 percent while the share of elderly living in poverty had decreased to 3 or 5.2 percent (Appendix A, Table A-17 and A-19).
+In 1989, 21.8 percent of children in the Town of Mount Morris lived in poverty, compared to 3.9 percent of the elderly.
+By 1999, the share of children living in poverty in the Town of Mount Morris had decreased to 10.0 percent, while the share of elderly living in poverty had remained relatively constant (4.0%) (Appendix A, Table A-17 and A-19).

-Of the three jurisdictions, the Town of Plainfield had the highest share of children in poverty in 1989, 35.9 percent, while the state had the lowest, 14.9 percent.
-Between 1989 and 1999, the Town of Plainfield experienced a sharper decline in the share of children in poverty than the county and state as a whole.
-However, the Town continued to have a higher share (19.5%) of children in poverty than either the County or State.
-In Waushara County, 10.9 percent of children still lived in poverty in 1999 compared to 11.2 percent in Wisconsin.
+Of the three jurisdictions, Mount Morris had the highest share of children in poverty in 1989, 20.3 percent, while the state had the lowest, 14.9 percent.
+Between 1989 and 1999, the Town of Mount experienced a sharper decline in the share of children in poverty than the county and state as a whole.
+As a result, in 1999 the state had the largest share of children in poverty (11.2%), while the Town of Mount Morris had the least (10%).
+In Waushara County, 10.9 percent of children still lived in poverty in 1999.

-In 1989, the Town of Plainfield had 51.7 percent of elderly residents living in poverty.
+In 1989, the Town of Mount Morris had 3.9 percent of elderly residents living in poverty.
 Nine percent (9.1%) of state residents and 13.9 percent of Waushara County residents lived in poverty in 1989.
-By 1999, the share of elderly residents living in poverty had decreased to 7.4 percent in the state, 10.8 percent in Waushara County and 5.2 percent in the Town of Plainfield (Appendix A, Table A-17 and A-19).
+By 1999, the share of elderly residents living in poverty had decreased to 7.4 percent in the state and 10.8 percent in Waushara County, while the share of elderly residents in the Town of Mount Morris had remained relatively constant at 4.0 percent(Appendix A, Table A-17 and A-19).

 Between 1989 and 1999, the number of families in poverty declined in all three jurisdictions.
-Since the total number of families also decreased during this same time period, the share of families living in poverty declined.
-In 1989, the share of families living in poverty ranged from 7.6 percent in Wisconsin to 19.1 percent in the Town of Plainfield.
-In 1999, there were 10.9 percent of families living in poverty in the Town of Plainfield (Appendix A, Table A-16 and Table A-18).
-In all three jurisdictions, the share of families living below poverty was less than the share of total persons living below poverty for both years.
+Since the total number of families also increased during this same time period, the share of families living in poverty declined.
+In 1989, the share of families living in poverty ranged from 10.1 percent in Waushara County to 7.6 percent in Wisconsin.
+Nine percent of families in the Town of Mount Morris lived below the poverty level.
+In 1999, there were 5.8 percent of families living in poverty in the Town of Mount Morris (Appendix A, Table A-16 and Table A-18).